 With cannabis, it's a bit different.
 Laws for cannabis usage are pretty strict.
 This means that amateur athletes who are caught using the substance illegally may be penalized.

 In the Major Leagues and in other high echelons of sport, both vaping and cannabis usage are not something that most coaches are going to support.
 Anything which impacts the performance of athletes and the alertness of athletes is not going to be seen in a positive light.
-Vaping of marijuana can be done is portable vaporizers like the firefly 2.

 As you probably know, baseball players have been chewing tobacco on the field for decades.
 This isn't a health habit, either, but they aren't inhaling things which might impact their cardiovascular fitness when they chew tobacco.
 The long-term effects of vaping are still misunderstood and that's why most coaches aren't going to want players to do it.

-Usage of cannabis by Major League baseball players is not permitted.
+Usage of cannabis by Major League Baseball players is not permitted.
 It's grounds for suspension and that's the case with many other sports as well.
 A Major League baseball player, Josh Hamilton, was suspended for usage of cannabis, as well as other banned substances, including PEDs.

 One former baseball player, Dirk Hayhurst, thinks that there are baseball players who perform better on the field while they are under the influence of pot.
 However, those who use it are risking their careers.
 They may be suspended indefinitely.